rakhimov/scram/doc/design_description.rst

    with fault trees, event trees, CCF, and other analysis containers and constructs.
    This initialization phase validates the values and logic supplied from the input files.
-   The constructs and analyses are initialized according to the configurations supplied from the configuration file and command-line.
+   The constructs and analyses are initialized according to the configurations supplied from the project file and command-line.
    After the initialization step, it is not expected that the analysis constructs change.